mblaszczykowski/mblaszczykowski/README.md

 - :dart: Life Hack: "Explore :fire: and Explode :bomb: with knowledge"
 - :trophy: Grand Finalist of "Smart India Hackathon 2019" - Software Edition
 - :zap: Fun fact: I love to attend Meetups for learning & Conferences for Networking<br>
+- 👀 I’m interested in Python, creating GUI applications and these who are useful, I also design and create websites with Wordpress/Elementor, see https://mblaszczykowski.pl (for now site is only in my Polish language)
+- 🌱 I’m currently learning different Python modules to build bigger and bigger projects
+- 📫 You can reach me via my mail michvlbbb@gmail.com

 <h2 align="left">:heart: Let's get connected:</h2>